sivasaikoya/DBMS-project/README.md

 * MySQL Workbench.

 ### Copying Files
 **If you have MAC you can directly import DBMS.war file into eclipse .
-If it does'nt works follow below steps** NOTE:Copy the web.xml into ` src->main->webapp->WEB_INF ` and add your mail and password in place of _your mail_ and _your password_.
+If it does'nt works follow below steps** <br> NOTE:Copy the web.xml into ` src->main->webapp->WEB_INF ` and add your mail and password in place of _your mail_ and _your password_.
 * Copy all files from web files into ` src->main->webapp  `.
 * Create a package in _src/main/java_ as com.dbms.getting and paste all file from getting folder.